vartiaiv/Green-Learning/README.md

 `pip install torchscan`
 `pip install -U memory-profiler`

-### Setup project

-Finally you need to run the following command in the directory where **setup.py** is contained
-`python -m pip install -e .`

-This allows entering an editable (hence -e) developement mode of the installment.
-In the developement mode you should be able to edit the code and have changes available when running the scripts.
-For example you should be able to import following from any of the files independent of the location in the project:
-`import src.utils.timer` or `from src.utils.timer import timeit`

 ## Running the code
 ### Command line
 You can use command line to run the python scripts.
 Make sure to have the correct conda environment activated.

-### VSCode with Python extension
-If you want to run and debug the code I recommend VSCode with its Python extension.
-VSCode is a lightweight customizable code editor that can be made to behave like a fully fledged IDE.

-After installing Python on VSCode you may also need to select the correct Python interpreter for the project.
-Use the one from the **conda environment you created in step 1** of the setup so that the packages are available.
-You can select the interpreter with **Ctrl+Shift+P** and by typing "python select interpreter" in the search box.

-Now try opening (or creating) a Python script in the editor and run it by pressing F5.
-If there isn't a run configuration in `.vscode\launch.json` yet, it needs to be configured now.
-The default configuration runs the active file in editor.

-If you want instead a specific run configuration, go to Run->Open configurations (or open `.vscode\launch.json`).
-There, if you change text `"program": "${file}",` into `"program": "${workspaceFolder}\\script.py",`, pressing F5 now runs `script.py` in the workspace folder regardless of the active file.

-## Troubleshooting
-- In VSCode if you cannot find the Python interpreter you wanted, you need to add the following (or similar) location to the PATH:
-  `C:\Users\<yourname>\anaconda3\Scripts`
-  (this is the location by default when installing Anaconda on Windows)
-- If you want to setup the VSCode run configurations from a clean slate, just delete the file `.vscode\launch.json`
-  and go to Run->Add configuration (Python file).